Giuseppe Verdi | Aida

 In addition to her studies she has taken part in Master classes with Edda Moser, Cheryl Studer, Bruna Baglioni, Mariella Devia, Brigitte Fassbaender and Joyce DiDonato at Carnegie Hall in New York with Live Stream by Arte TV.

-Ever since the season of 2016/17 Narea Son is a member of the International Opera Studio of the Hamburg State Opera.
+From the season of 2016/17 to 2017/18 Narea Son is a member of the International Opera Studio of the Hamburg State Opera.

-Highlight of the last seasons were Katze Ivanka (Premiere of “Katze Ivanka” von Vera Nemirova), Papagena (Die Zauberflöte), Taumännchen (Hänsel und Gretel) and Barbarina (Le nozze di Figaro), Giannetta (L'elisir d'amore) as well as Pamina (“Erzittre, feiger Bösewicht!”, premiere by Georges Delnon), under the baton of Kent Nagano.
+Highlights of the last season were Katze Ivanka (Premiere of “Katze Ivanka” von Vera Nemirova), Papagena (Die Zauberflöte), Taumännchen (Hänsel und Gretel) and Barbarina (Le nozze di Figaro), Giannetta (L'elisir d'amore) as well as Pamina (“Erzittre, feiger Bösewicht!”, premiere by Georges Delnon), under the baton of Kent Nagano.

 photo: Kartal Karagedik